Hurricane recovery updates

 Since Sept.
 28, 2022

 The building now has temporary air conditioning, internet, phone service, and a working elevator and marquee!
-New drywall and flooring has been installed,.
+New drywall and flooring has been installed and electricians have completely rewired the theatre and the main exterior connections.

 Back to entertaining audiences!

-We’ve re-energized and re-opened the Pinkerton Theatre and lobby in the main building, with performances beginning in January.
-This includes borrowed seating from our friends at Theatre Winter Haven, rehabilitated lighting and sound equipment, and temporary dressing rooms.
+We’ve re-energized and re-opened the Pinkerton Theatre and lobby in the main building, and have been producing since January 2023.
+A full season of ’24-’25 Pinkerton Theatre shows is on sale now.
+We are using borrowed seating from our friends at Theatre Winter Haven, rehabilitated lighting and sound equipment, and temporary dressing rooms.

 Fixing the hole